8go/matrix-commander/README.md

                         reject verification.
 Once verification is complete,
                         stop the program and run it as a service again.
 Don't send messages or files when you verify.
+  -x RENAME_DEVICE, --rename-device RENAME_DEVICE
+                        Rename the current device to the new device name provided.
+No other operations like sending,
+                        listening, or verifying are allowed when renaming the device.

 ```

+# For Developers

+- Don't change tabbing, spacing, or formating as file is automatically
+  linted with `autopep8 --aggressive`
+- `pylama:format=pep8:linters=pep8`

+# Things to do, Things missing

+- help me add config file handling

+# Final Remarks

+- Enjoy!
+- Pull requests are welcome